 A Domestic Hit & A Teenage Girl

-To his surprise, Will’s next target is not a violent drug lord or well-funded terrorist leader located halfway across the globe… but rather, is an American citizen and Federal employee located close to home in Washington D.C… Will’s own backyard.
+To his surprise, Will’s next target is not a violent drug lord or well-funded terrorist leader located halfway across the globe, but instead, is an American citizen and Federal employee situated close to home in Washington D.C… Will’s backyard.

 While on the mission, Robie suddenly refuses to carry out his orders and – after a second unseen shooter finishes the job – Will is immediately on the run, becoming a target himself.

 Meanwhile across town, a smart young girl named Julie witnesses the murder of her parents and is being hunted by their killer.
-During their escape, Julie and Will’s paths cross as the (seemingly unrelated) events eventually lead them to team up in order to solve the mystery, connection and conspiracy behind both events.
+During their escape, Julie and Will’s paths cross as the (seemingly unrelated) events eventually lead them to team up to solve the mystery, connection, and conspiracy behind both incidents.